 How Will Bankruptcy Affect My Credit Score?

 A common concern for people facing overwhelming debt is the effect that bankruptcy might have on their credit scores.
 While this concern is valid, the reality is that if you have unmanageable debt — if you are falling behind on payments and are facing foreclosure or car repossession — your credit score will reflect this already.
 Filing bankruptcy will, in the long run, actually help raise your credit score and offer you a fresh start to reestablish yourself financially.
+Our Honolulu bankruptcy lawyers can guide you through the best options to improve your credit score over time.
 Our office is one of the largest filers in the state and offers debt negotiation and tax resolution services outside of bankruptcy.
 Blake Goodman, PC, Attorney can guide you through the best options to actually improve your credit score over time with our credit score help.

 We Can Help You Rebuild Your Credit Score to 720 or Higher in 12 to 24 Months